assegaf/siptowhatsapp/README.md

 # Contact person for demo/inquiry our service

-(we sell per line, per minute service or rent our device/app with remote access ) : Call WA +628979993336 Din
+(we sell per minute service or rent our device/app with remote access ) : Call WA +628979993336 Din

 # Interconnection With Your SIP Server ( READ THIS !!!! before you have idea of something )
 For inter connecting sip2wa to your ip pbx server or someone called it softswitch, this is what you need :